-(31) “Maximum power” (max hp) means the engine’s net horsepower (hp) or net flywheel power certified to Society of Automotive Engineers (SAE) Method J1349 or International Organization for Standardization (ISO) Method 9249.
+(35) “Maximum power” (max hp) means the engine’s net horsepower (hp) or net flywheel power certified to Society of Automotive Engineers (SAE) Method J1349 or International Organization for Standardization (ISO) Method 9249.
 If the engine’s net hp or net flywheel power certified to SAE Method J1349 or ISO Method 9249 is not readily available, another net hp or net flywheel power from the manufacturer’s sales and service literature or hp from the engine label may be used.

-(32) “Model year” has the same meaning as defined in title 13, CCR, section 2421(a)(37).
+(36) “Model year” has the same meaning as defined in title 13, CCR, section 2421(a)(38).

-(33) “Motor vehicle” has the same meaning as defined in Veh.
-Code section 415.

-(34) “New fleet” means a fleet that is acquired or that enters California on or after January 1, 2012.
+(37) “New fleet” means a fleet that is acquired or that enters California on or after January 1, 2012.
 Such fleets may include new businesses or out-of-state businesses that bring vehicles into California for the first time on or after January 1, 2012.

+(38) “Newly reported fleet” means a fleet that reports to CARB for the first time.

-(35) “Non-profit training center” means an entity that operates a program for training in the use of off-road vehicles and that (A) is a community college program that trains students in the use of off-road vehicles or (B) qualifies as a non profit or not for profit organization under title 26 Internal Revenue Code section 501(a), (c)(3), (c)(5), or (c)(6).
+(39) “Non-profit training center” means an entity that operates a program for training in the use of off-road vehicles and that (A) is a community college program that trains students in the use of off-road vehicles or (B) qualifies as a non- profit or not for profit organization under title 26 Internal Revenue Code section 501(a), (c)(3), (c)(5), or (c)(6).
 Any vehicles that are not used for an off-road training program are not considered part of a non-profit training center and must be considered a separate fleet.

-(36) “Off-highway vehicle” is defined in Veh.
+(40) “Off-highway vehicle” is defined in Veh.
 Code division 16.5.